 What is a family vaccination site?

-Family Vaccination Sites are intended for the whole family—offering primary vaccinations and booster shots, and the pediatric vaccine for kids ages 5-11 years.
+Family Vaccination Sites are intended for the whole family—offering primary vaccinations and updated vaccines for people 6 months and older.
 Located in trusted settings like community centers, schools, and places of worship, these sites are designed to make it easy and comfortable to get COVID-19 shots.
 Convenience and equity are at the center of these sites, which employ strategies such as evening or weekend hours, live language translation services, transportation assistance, and on-site trusted health experts to share information and answer questions.

 Why this type of site?

-COVID-19 vaccination is our single best pathway out of this pandemic.
+Vaccination is an important tool for reducing the impact of COVID on communities.
 Increasing COVID-19 vaccinations and centering on equity requires making vaccinations easily accessible, meeting people where they are with information from trusted sources and eliminating barriers to getting the vaccine.

-Family vaccination sites are a key tool in this next phase of the pandemic to meet parents, guardians, and their families where they are.
-These sites take a comprehensive approach to continuing to expand access by allowing parents to get their children vaccinated together, to get their booster along with their child’s first shot, or to get vaccinated for the first time, together.
-This removes burden on families to schedule and make time to travel to separate appointments.
+Family vaccination sites are a key tool for meeting parents, guardians, and their families where they are.
+These sites take a comprehensive approach to continuing to expand access by allowing parents to get their children vaccinated together, to get their updated vaccine along with their child’s first shot, or to get vaccinated for the first time, together.
+This removes the burden on families to schedule and make time to travel to separate appointments.

 Convenience is a key factor that plays into families deciding to get vaccinated.
 Research highlights the importance of vaccination availability at trusted locations, convenient vaccination hours, and ease of scheduling/appointment-seeking.
 In a May 2021 survey, Kaiser Family Foundation found that more than 3 in 10 individuals unvaccinated against COVID-19 were concerned about not being able to get the vaccine from a trusted place, and more than 1 in 5 were concerned that they might need to take time off work to get vaccinated.
 Additionally, a recent study found that approximately 20 percent of individuals who were “cautious” about getting the vaccine indicated that they would be more likely to get the vaccine if they were able to schedule a family appointment or had vaccination sites they could easily access.
 By allowing vaccination of all family members at once during convenient hours, family vaccination sites can meet individuals’ need for convenience to get vaccinated.